 - Fenwick Bar Association

-- Recognized Annually as an Illinois Leading Lawyer in the Areas of Commercial Litigation, Federal Regulatory Law, Gaming & Casino Law, and Governmental, Municipal, Lobbying & Administrative Law (2003-2019)
+- Illinois Leading Lawyer in Commercial Litigation, Federal Regulatory Law, Gaming & Casino Law, and Governmental, Municipal, Lobbying & Administrative Law (2003-2020)

 Michael and his wife Sharon raised their five children in Oak Park, Ill., where they continue to reside.
 Their four sons are each attorneys practicing law in the Chicagoland area.
 Michael and Sharon enjoy spending time with their 16 grandchildren.